 - Make sure everything looks great and hit Next.

 - Map Jira users to existing Shortcut users.
-Note: Jira users that are not mapped to existing Shortcut users will still retain history activity within your data and can be invited post-import.
+Jira users that are not mapped to existing Shortcut users will still retain history activity within your data and can be invited post-import.

 What's next?
 You can now directly check out the contents of the Project housing all of your Jira data, or invite any users that weren't mapped during the process.

 Your imported data should be easy to identify around Shortcut by their new Labels.
 Head to the Labels page and view the newly created Labels that accompany the Jira data.
-You can also use our bulk Story editor to make large-scale changes on Labled Stories.
+You can also use our bulk Story editor to make large-scale changes on Labeled Stories.

 Need to roll back this import and try again?
 That's easy, too!
 Head back to the Import screen within Shortcut and navigate to the Past Imports thread.
 From here, you can delete previous imports